AmirH-Moosavi/State-Machine-Converter/README.md

 - Click on a Connection to delete or rename it.

-- Double click on black movable button to see Clear , NTD , Red and help button.
+- Double-click on the black movable button to see the Clear, NTD, Red, and Help button.

-- Right click to white page to see menu of button.
+- Right-click on the white page to see a menu of buttons.

 - Click on a 'Nfa 2 Dfa' button to convert from Nfa to Dfa and Show it.

 - Click on a 'Reduction' button to process a Reduction algorithm.

-- RightClick on a State to delete, rename, Start or Final it.
+- RightClick on a State to delete, rename, Start, or Finalize it.

-- Double click on whitespace to add a new State.
+- Double-click on whitespace to add a new State.

 # How to run

-For running this project followe below steps:
+To run this project follow below steps:

 1. Install `python3`, `pip` in your system.
 2. Clone this repository `https://github.com/mohamadkhalaj/statemachine-app.git`.